tfluan0606/pdf_encrypt/README.md

 # pdf_encrypt
-use python with PyPDF2 and pandas to encrypt many pdf files
+use python with PyPDF2 and pandas to encrypt many pdf files at the same time